busras3v3n/so_long/README.md

 `W, A, S, D` for movement<br>
 `R` to re-play<br>
 `esc` exits the program.<br>

+(For bonus)
+Eat the golden carrot to get a bullet, press spacebar to shoot

 You win by collecting all collectibles and running to the exit.<br>